rowedaniel/HamletGame/README.md

 ============== Credits ==============
-1) Development of this Python suite of codes was done by Daniel Neshyba-Rowe and is freely available.
+Development of this suite of Java codes was done by Daniel Neshyba-Rowe and is freely available.
 Please share any suggestions for improvement.